Dok8tavo/cogito/README.md

 # Cogito

-Cogito is a zig module that offers basic compile-time datastructures -like `List`, `Dict` or `Set`- designed to help metaprogramming.
+Cogito is a zig module that offers compile-time only types for high-level metaprogramming.

+Since zig's `comptime` can compute types as it goes and allocate memory at will, it should be able to use the same kind of abstractions as dynamically-typed languages.
+Cogito implement the following types:

+- `List`,
+- `Dict`,
+- `String`,
+- `StringSet`,

 ## Usage